zdzielinski/ssm-provisioner/docs/CONTRIBUTING.md

 Work on your proposed changes, ensure all of your commits follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.

-Any contributions that do not follow this standard will be rejected.

 When you are ready to submit your changes, [open a merge request](https://gitlab.com/zdzielinski/ssm-provisioner/-/merge_requests/new) in the repository.

 ## NPM References